 Displaying your Custom Post Type

 Now that you’ve created your custom post type it’s time to show it off to the world!
-Here are two common ways to display it on your website:
+Here are two common ways to display it on your website: 7 SEO Essentials That All Web Designers Need to Know

 1. Creating an Archive Page